ucc23/updt_UCC/add_new_DB.md

 This script will process the **entire** UCC and generate an `md` file, `ipynb` notebook, and plot, for every OC for which either of those files do not exist.

-In the case of the `md` entries, it will also check if the entry changed compared to the old one, and it will update it if it did.
+In the case of the `md` entries, it will also check if the new entry changed compared to the old one, and it will update it **only** if it did.

 For each processed OC that is missing either of those files:

-1. Generate or update an `.md` entry, stored in `../ucc/_clusters/`
+1. Generate a `.md` entry, stored in `../ucc/_clusters/`
 2. Generate a `.ipynb` notebook, stored in `../QXY/notebooks/`
 3. Generate a plot, stored in `../QXY/plots/`